 9. SantoPalato, a return to the origins near Piazza dei Re di Roma

-SantoPalato is a somewhat retro trattoria that has become one of the favorite places of the locals for its return to the traditional flavor.
-In this restaurant, they cook with offal, and tripe, sweetbreads, and pork tongue are the star dishes on the menu along with classics such as pasta amatriciana and pasta alla genovese, but don't worry as they also serve more appetizing meats such as oxtail or meatballs.
+SantoPalato is a somewhat retro trattoria that has become a local favorite for its return to traditional flavor.
+In this restaurant they cook with offal, and tripe, sweetbreads and pork tongue are the star dishes on the menu along with classics like pasta amatriciana and pasta alla genovese, and perhaps more appetizing meats like oxtail or meatballs.

-Although this place doesn't suit every taste, if you are planning to go I recommend you book in advance as it is quite fashionable.
+Although this place is not for all tastes, I recommend you book in advance as it is quite fashionable.

 Altrove is a restaurant that makes multiculturalism its forte with a menu of international cuisine dishes.
-It is open all day and is both a cafeteria, pastry shop, and restaurant, where you can order dishes such as tempura vegetables, ceviche, couscous, and kofta.
+It is open all day and is both a café, pastry shop and restaurant, where you can order dishes such as tempura vegetables, ceviche, cous cous, and kofta.

-It's last on the list because you won't find traditional Italian cuisine here and, personally, when I travel to a place I like to try the most authentic local flavors, but it can be a good alternative if you've had enough pasta and pizza during your trip.
+It is last on the list because you won't find traditional Italian cuisine here and, personally, when I travel somewhere I like to try the most authentic local flavors, but it can be an alternative if pasta and pizza have managed to saturate you during your trip.